claus-e-andersen/clanElectrons/README.md

 We provide the material parameters to the functions using a list called dat (see dat.H2O and dat.graphite given below).
 Some of the important parameters for the "exact" Sternheimer model are dat$fvec, dat$Evec and dat$nc:

 - fvec is a vector with electron occupation levels per subshell (number of electrons divided by the atomic number, Z).
-It the atom or coumpound is characterized by nlev sub-shells the this means that the material is modelled as having nlev oscillators.
+If the atom or coumpound is characterized by nlev sub-shells the this means that the material is modelled as having nlev oscillators.

 - Evec is a vector of the same length as fvec with binding energies in eV.